Keelen-Fisher/CodeFellows-Lecture-Notes/class02.md

 - External Stylesheet: CSS within a seperate file in a .css extension.
 Your external CSS stylesheet can be used with link element.

-- Internal Stylesheet: This stylesheet resudes in the HTML document instead of the link elemment, you place in style element.
+- Internal Stylesheet: This stylesheet resides in the HTML document instead of the link element, you place in style element.

 - Inline Styles: These are CSS implications within a single HTML element, still using style element.
 This style however, should be avoided due to its inefficiency of implementation.
 This can cause unessesary code edits for just one change.